Environment, health and safety: Activities

+Regulatory requirements

 Regulatory requirements play an important role in HSE discipline and HSE managers must identify and understand relevant HSE regulations, the implications of which must be communicated to executive management so the company can implement suitable measures.
 Organizations based in the United States are subject to HSE regulations in the Code of Federal Regulations, particularly CFR 29, 40, and 49.
 Still, HSE management is not limited to legal compliance and companies should be encouraged to do more than is required by law, if appropriate.

 Other names

 Notwithstanding the individual importance of these attributes, the various institutions and authors have accented the acronyms differently.
 Successful HSE programs also include measures to address ergonomics, air quality, and other aspects of workplace safety that could affect the health and well-being of employees and the overall community.
 Another researcher transformed it as SHE in 1996, while exploring the "concept of 'human quality' in terms of living standards that must follow later than the health.....[as per the] paradigm of QHSE, ....raising up the importance of environment to the 'safety of people as a prime consideration'".
 It is because "Safety First" is called in for the commitment to transform the safety culture of countries.
 Quality is "fitness for purpose", and without it, each and every endeavour will be futile.